AnnexMedAnnexMedAnnexMed

 Therapy Billing Assessment

-Focused review of billing workflow: CPT coding, unit calculation, therapy cap tracking, PTA/OTA modifier use, and denial patterns to establish revenue leakage baseline.
+Focused review of billing workflow: CPT coding, unit calculation, therapy cap tracking, PTA/OTA modifier use, denial patterns, and monitoring to establish revenue leakage baseline.

 Step 2